mora9715/icecap/docs/index.md

 The library allows you to interact with game entities as Python objects, making it easier to work with them in your code.
 - ## **Client assets management**
 Access MPQ archives programmatically to load and use assets such as textures, maps, and models.
+- ## **RPC**
+The library provides a simple asynchronous RPC system that allows you to call functions in the game's client process.
 </div>